IMS322-Sheffield/IMS322-docs/docs/combination/combination.md

 ---
 layout: default
-title: Compound
+title: Combination
 nav_order: 5
 has_children: true
-permalink: /docs/compound
+permalink: /docs/combination
 ---
-# Compound
+# Combination
 Examples and concepts that combine multiple elements from HTML, CSS, and/or JavaScript.